 For example, if you’re the jealous type and seeing your partner talk to someone else at a party already makes you mad, imagine what you’d want them to do once you’re gone – does it really matter who they talk to, as long as they’re happy?

 Whatever it is you want to do in your life, if it’s worth doing before you die, chances are it’s very much worth doing right now.
 Don’t wait.
 This is your only at bat.

 My personal take-aways

-I’ll be the first to admit that it took me a while to get Michael Singer’s ideas, you’ll have to think a bit to wrap your head around them, but once you do, they’re incredibly powerful new ways of looking at the world.
+It took me a while to understand the ideas in The Untethered Soul, but once you do, they’re incredibly powerful new ways of looking at the world.
 I’m with Oprah on this one, thumbs up!

 What else can you learn from the blinks?

 - More about your consciousness vs. your personal self

 - A relationship example of harnessing your inner energy